Industry peer-β panel (/api/industry-panel)

 teo (or date) | YYYY-MM-DD | latest teo | Observation date. |

-level | string | all three | Restrict to market / sector / subsector. |
+level | string | all three | Restrict to market / sector / subsector.
+On a fact-keyed store this selects facts whose fact_level matches. |

-min_peers | integer | unset | Drop industries with n_companies < min_peers. |
+min_peers | integer | store attr (usually 5) | Drop cells with n_companies < min_peers.
+Applied per fact before any by=level collapse. |

 Response shape